proskurin-vp/WpfTcpListenerClientImageSender/README.md

 # WpfTcpListenerClientImageSender
-The application transfers the desktop image to the remote computer.
+The client server application transfers the desktop image to the remote computer.
 Using C# TcpListener, TcpClient, Wpf, Task, CancellationToken